 Locating a dentist open Sunday or a dentist open Saturday is important to the healing process in case you run into an emergency.
-Going to a Saturday dentist or a Sunday dentist helps ease your healing process to give you the day to rest if needed.
+Going to a dentist helps ease your healing process to gives you a day to rest if needed.
 And you don’t have to take time off work or school to undergo the root canal treatment.

 Root Canal Infection

 Root canal infections can develop anywhere from a week to even a decade after a root canal procedure has been performed.
-Reasons why an infection may occur include:

 - The canal was left uncleaned because the tooth had a severe number of infections that weren’t seen.

 - There was an undetected crack in the tooth’s root.